The Loco Guide

 /api

-because it is client-side ready.
+option in scaffolding.
 When using client-side routing like React Router, we want to separate backend routes from client routes: the browser will use

 /home